francogallegosqu/gallegos-corporation-front/README.md

 # gallegos-corporation-front

-This proyecto is GALLEGOS CORPORATION FRONT
+This proyect is GALLEGOS CORPORATION FRONT

 ## Recommended IDE Setup